onzfonz/comp227/src/content/6/en/part6c.md

 export default taskSlice.reducer
 ```

-Now, the code in the *main.jsx* file looks a lot better:
+Now, the code in *main.jsx* looks a lot better:

 ```js
 // ...